 INSTITUTE FACULTY

-Austria (Vienna University of Technology) \ Italy (University of Turin.
-ICAR-CNR) \ Iceland (University of Iceland) \ Netherlands (Max Planck Institute.
-Donders Institute) \ Norway (Norwegian University of Science and Technology) \ Sweden (Örebro University.
-University of Skövde.) \ United Kingdom (Imperial College London) \ United States (UC Berkeley.
+Austria (Vienna University of Technology) \ Germany (Constructor University Bremen.
+Airbus Hamburg) \ Italy (Free University of Bozen-Bolzano.
+University of Salerno.
+ICAR-CNR) \ Iceland (University of Iceland) \ Netherlands (Vrije Universiteit Amsterdam) \ Poland (Jagiellonian University - Kraków) \ Sweden (Örebro University.
+University of Skövde.) \ United Kingdom (Imperial College London) \ United States (Georgia Institute of Technology.
+UC Berkeley.
 University of Colorado at Boulder.
-Stanford University, and Columbia University.)
+Stanford University & Columbia University.)

 Prof. Mehul Bhatt